-It’s really necessary for a baseball player to keep his baseball glove always neat and clean.
-With some easy steps, you can clean your catcher’s gloves or baseball batting gloves.
+It’s absolutely necessary for a baseball player to keep their baseball glove neat and clean.
+With some easy steps, you can clean your baseball fielding gloves or baseball batting gloves.

-Firstly, users have to remove sand, graven, dirt, and grit from the glove, and afterward applying the necessary cleaning agents.
-Secondly, users can wipe away the dirt and then proceed on using cleaning agents with a brush or rub.
-Finally, owners have to apply a conditioner for the glove to clean it properly.
-Then wait for the necessary time while it gets dry and ready for you again.
+First, users have to remove sand, dirt, and grit from the glove.
+Afterwards, applying the necessary cleaning agents will start the process towards making the glove look like new again.
+Users can wipe away dirt and proceed to applying cleaning agents by either using a brush or rubbing it in with a cloth.
+Finally, owners have to apply a conditioner and then wait the necessary time while it dries.
+Once dry, the glove will be ready to for action.

 It is really so easy to clean a baseball glove if you know the proper material and ways to maintain a glove’s sensitive materials.
 Besides, there is a big difference in terms of overall performance between a dirty glove and a clean glove.